bernis-bicom/prov.dtbicom.xyz/README.md

 4. Visit `https://prov.dtbicom.xyz:6000/admin` and log in.

+Note: Caddy uses host networking to avoid Docker egress blocks.
+The app is bound to `127.0.0.1:3000` on the host, while HTTPS listens on port 6000.

 ## HTTPS on port 6000 (acme-dns)

 This stack ships with a custom Caddy build that includes the acme-dns module.